 Email Marketing Best Practices

-You may be asking yourself isn't email marketing dead?
-Well, the short answer is: no. Email marketing is not only alive, it’s thriving!
+You may be asking yourself, isn't email marketing dead?
+Well, the short answer is: no. On the contrary, email marketing is not only alive, but it's also thriving!

 Email marketing currently has a whopping ROI of 4400%.
 That means for every dollar spent, you make $44 in return.
 As far as marketing channels go, email is still reigning supreme.

 How about email marketing for B2B?
 Is it just as effective?
 The answer is: yes, and even more so than B2C.
-The click through rates of B2B email campaigns are 47% higher than those on B2C email marketing campaigns.
+The click-through rates of B2B email campaigns are 47% higher than those of B2C email marketing campaigns.

-The takeaway here is: if you’re marketing B2C, email marketing works and is important.
-If you’re marketing B2B, then email marketing is just about essential.
+The takeaway is: if you're marketing B2C, email marketing works and is essential.
+If you're marketing B2B, then email marketing is just about important.

 Segment your mailing lists